Soliton decomposition of the Box-Ball System: Overview

 Assume that there is a \emph{box} at each integer $x\in\Z$ and that each box may contain a \emph{ball} or be empty.
 Denote $\eta\in\{0,1\}^\Z$ a ball configuration, with the convention $\eta(x):= 1$ if there is a ball at $x$, else $\eta(x):= 0$.
-Consider first configurations with a finite number of balls and let an empty carrier start to the left of the leftmost ball and visit the boxes one after another.
-When visiting box $x$, the carrier picks a ball if there is any and if the $x$ is empty and the carrier has at least one ball, he deposits the ball in the box.
+Imagine a carrier that traverses $ \Z $ from left to right as follows.
+When visiting box $x$, the carrier picks a ball if there is one, and deposits a ball if the box $ x $ is empty and the carrier has at least one ball.
 Let $T\eta$ be the configuration obtained after the carrier visited all boxes.
-An example of $\eta$, carrier load, and $T\eta$ is as follows. \\
+An example of $\eta$, carrier load, and $T\eta$ is as follows.